Wonders of Christmas Island

-- The Dales – western part.
 Seven deep valleys formed by spring streams, closer to the sea turning into deep ravines cut in limestone.
 Above, at the discharge of springs they have flooded the forest dominated by enormous Tahitian chestnuts (Inocarpus fagifer).
-These pools in the forest form the largest freshwater basin on island.
+These pools in the forest form the largest freshwater basin on the island.
 Endemic plants.

-- Lost Lake Cave (3,500 m), Daniel Roux Cave (560 m), Full Frontal Cave (more than 1,560 m) – northern part.
-Some of the most impressive caves on Christmas island with beautiful cave formations.
-There are some 30 caves on island, containing at least 12 endemic species of animals.
+One of the most impressive caves on Christmas island with beautiful cave formations, 560 m long.
+There are some 30 caves on the island and in them live at least 12 endemic species of animals.

-- Cliffs at Steep Point – eastern part.
-These vertical cliffs of corall limestone rice up to 60 m tall above the sea level.
-Sea is washing out the cliffs and there are observed occasional, impressive landslides.
+These vertical cliffs of coral limestone rise up to 60 m tall above sea level.
+The sea is washing out the cliffs and there are observed occasional, impressive landslides.

-- Submarine spring at Grotto – north-eastern part.
-One of several powerful submarine springs near the shores of island.
+One of several powerful submarine springs near the shores of the island.
 There are more springs at Steep Point, in Flying Fish Cove.

 The forest of Christmas Island is unique in the world due to the dominant species – some 50 – 100 million red crabs (Gecarcoidea natalis) – clearing the forest floor of leaves and other organic matter.
 These crabs are endemic to Christmas Island.
 Once per year, they migrate to the sea to lay their eggs, on the way blocking the roads and paths.